Click on the chart to enlarge.

 About the author

-Konstantin Dranch is the head of marketing in Memsource.
+Konstantin Dranch is the former head of marketing in Memsource.

 His background is in market research.
 Konstantin surveys translation services markets in Russia and Ukraine since 2011, and has recently started similar surveys in the United Kingdom and France.